cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 will not have the state synced height available, since the IAVL import process is not setup in way to easily allow direct key/value insertion.

-We propose a simple `SnapshotManager` that consumes and produces snapshots, that syncs to both the SC and SC backends.
+We propose a simple `SnapshotManager` that consumes and produces snapshots.
+SC backends will be responsible for providing a snapshot of the state at a given height and both SS and SC consume snapshots to restore state.

 #### RootStore